Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Polarisation diversity in LPRTs under the ECME framework

-We model the post-growth escape through this second region using a cold plasma slab of thickness $L$ in which the ray propagates quasi-transversely to the magnetic field, so that absorption and dichroism are negligible.
-We therefore set $S_{I,Q,U,V}=0$, require $|\eta_{Q,U,V}|\,L\ll1$, and retain only the scalar extinction $\eta_I$ and the birefringent terms.
+We model the post-growth escape through this second region using a cold plasma slab of thickness $D$, in which the ray propagates quasi-transversely to the magnetic field, and we assume that dichroic attenuation is negligible.
+We set $\mathbf{S}_{\rm em}=0$, require $|\eta_{Q,U,V}|\,D\ll1$, and retain only the scalar attenuation $\eta_I$ and the birefringent terms.
 Under these conditions, the reduced Stokes system is

 In the cold-plasma, high-frequency limit ($\omega\gg\omega_p,\Omega_e$), the birefringent coefficients are \citep{Pacholczyk_RadioGalaxies}: